-The job of the applications programmer is to (1) review job specifications provided by the system analyst and end user and (2) plan, code, test, and document a programming solution which takes the available data input and produces the desired output in the form of a printed report or a screen display.
+The job of the applications programmer/coder is to (1) review job specifications for a given project and (2) plan, code, test, and document a solution which takes the available data input and produces the desired output in the form of a printed report or a screen display.

-The programming language(s) used depends on the nature of the problem and the languages available to the programmer at his/her installation.
-Programmers need above average communications and math skills.
-Programmers also need to possess the qualities of patience, perseverance, and preciseness, and should enjoy working in a team environment and also be able to work independently.
+The programming/coding language(s) used depends on the nature of the problem and the languages available to the programmer at his/her installation.
+Programmers/Coders need above average communications and math skills.
+Programmers/Coders also need to possess the qualities of patience, perseverance, and preciseness, and should enjoy working in a team environment and also be able to work independently.